somebee/vscode-imba/README.md

 npm run dev:bootstrap # yarn dev:bootstrap
 ```

-### Creating local version
+###  Creating a Local Version

-While you can build your changes manually and cove over files into your
+While you can build your changes manually and copy over files into your
 extension directory (`~/.vscode/extensions), it's easier to let the [VSCode
 Extension Manager][vem] do the grunt work: